Option (filmmaking): Producer's role during the option period

 This process can last for a prolonged period of time known as development hell.

 If all planning falls into place, actual agreements are signed, financing is secured, and the option fee is paid, then the producer can start pre-production.

 Options in Hollywood

 Options are not expensive by the standards of Hollywood movies.
 For True Romance, Quentin Tarantino received US$50,000 to option his script.
 Many writers are happy to receive a few thousand dollars.
-Option contracts typically do specify the eventual cost of the screenplay, if the producer does end up exercising the option.
+Option contracts typically specify the eventual cost of the screenplay, if the producer does end up exercising the option.

 Since optioning a screenplay is far cheaper than buying it, options are very popular in Hollywood for speculative projects.